 The first is to email yourself a file and copy and paste the contents into a new file.

-The second is to use iTunes.
+(Does not work with iTunes 12.7) The second is to use iTunes.
 Once your iPad is plugged in, you can click on the ‘Apps’ tab at the top.
 Then you can click on ‘wwrite’.
 Finally you can click on the ‘Add’ button and find the file you want to import.
 You can only import individual files at this moment.

 Importing an Archive may come in the future.